 Reading matters.
 It’s an early gateway skill that paves the pathway for future success.
 Without it, kids are simply less likely to graduate high school, find employment, or successfully avoid other hardships like poverty, homelessness, hunger, and injustice.

 The third grade reading level is widely recognized as a key indicator of a child’s future educational success.
 A student who can’t read on grade level by third grade is four times less likely to graduate than a child who does read proficiently in third grade.[i]
-Add poverty to the mix, and a student is more than 6 times less likely to graduate on time than his or her proficient, wealthier peer. [ii] According to the 2017-18 Oregon Smarter Balanced Assessment, 53 percent of Oregon third-graders did not meet state reading standards.
+Add poverty to the mix, and a student is more than 6 times less likely to graduate on time than their proficient, wealthier peer. [ii] According to the 2018-19 Oregon Smarter Balanced Assessment, 53 percent of Oregon third-graders did not meet state reading standards.

 Research proves that shared book reading and the availability of books in the home during a child’s first, formative years are the strongest predictors of early literacy skills.
 We provide both.

-The program concept is simple: pair an adult volunteer with children for weekly one-on-one reading sessions.
+The program concept is simple: pair an adult volunteer with children for weekly shared reading sessions and provide children with books to keep.
 Volunteers model the joy of reading, while supporting the child’s efforts to read independently.

-The SMART Reading program complements reading curriculum and instruction and is intended to build confident, lifelong readers who enjoy reading and use it as a tool for learning.
+SMART Reading complements reading curricula and instruction and is intended to build confident, lifelong readers who enjoy reading and use it as a tool for learning.

 Click here to view our SMART Reading Program Standards.

 SMART Reading offers a variety of program delivery models to accommodate a diverse set of educational needs and environments.